Near Harvey in Botetourt County, Virginia — The American South (Mid-Atlantic)

 Erected 1999 by Department of Historic Resources.
 (Marker Number A-48.)

 Location.
 37° 36.475′ N, 79° 36.925′ W. Marker is near Harvey, Virginia, in Botetourt County.
 Marker is on Lee Highway (Route F055 Frontage Road) south of Plank Road (County Route 610), on the left when traveling north.
-Touch for map.
 Can be seen from I-81 northbound.
-The frontage road is former U.S. Route 11, which parallels the interstate between exits 168 and 175 (The Natural Bridge exit).
+The frontage road is former U.S. Route 11, which parallels the interstate Touch for map.
 Marker is in this post office area: Buchanan VA 24066, United States of America.
+Touch for directions.

 More about this marker.
 This marker replaces a previous marker erected in 1934 with the same number and title that read “Near here stood the stockade fort of Captain Audley Paul, noted colonial frontier soldier.
 He served in the Sandy Creek Expedition against the Shawnees, 1786, at the Battle of Point Pleasant, 1774, and in repelling Indian raids.
 In 1761, the fort was crowded with settlersí families seeking protection against marauding Shawnees.”